DevicePrep™

 Improve Slow Network for Video Calls

-Measure latency and jitter with the DevicePrep Network Test, then reduce congestion for smoother calls.
+Measure ping/jitter and upload speed, then reduce congestion and Wi‑Fi instability for smoother Zoom/Teams/Meet calls.

 Check latency, jitter, and speeds before and after each change.